urbanityllc/axthe/docs/setup.md

 Optional: Additionally, you can add a VS Code plugin in to develop remotely, by following instructions here http://code.visualstudio.com/docs/remote/ssh, read 'Connect to a remote host' (F1 then 'SSH connect window to a remote host')

-- Step number two(Ubuntu config):
+- Ubuntu config:

  run the setup script: http://github.com/AXthe/AXthe/blob/main/setup.sh, you can cut and paste, line by line.
-I cut and paste a few line in at a time (into the Cloud IDE)
+I cut and paste a few line in at a time (into the Cloud IDE).
+As a part of setup you should make sure you are running Python v3.X and not the older version.

 (or you can try #wget -O - https://raw.githubusercontent.com/axthe/axthe/main/setup.sh | bash )